Best kway chap stalls in Singapore

 Address: 127 Lorong 1 Toa Payoh, #02-14, Singapore 310127

 Image credit: @teckleng

 Michelin-approved Shi Le Yuan has made an appearance in both the 2017 and 2019 editions of the dining guide for their kway chap.
-A portion here starts at $4, and their kway goes for an extra $0.50.
-It seems like their kway chap is not braised for as long as other stalls, resulting in much cleaner-tasting fare that won’t get too jelak as you chow down.
+Though portions are said to be small, you can get your fix for under $5 here, so it’s worth dropping by if you’re in the Redhill estate.
+Also, it seems like their kway chap is not braised for as long as other stalls, resulting in much cleaner-tasting fare that won’t get too jelak as you chow down.
 Be prepared to queue for a minimum of 20 minutes here.

 Address: 85 Redhill Lane, #01-82, Singapore 150085

 The owner of Siglap Kway Chap has been honing his craft for over 50 years, and he still makes his fare the same way he has done since day one.
 Spices are pan-fried before being added to the sauce to intensify their aroma, while the pork he uses is always fresh, and not frozen.
 Prices start from $4 for a single person’s set.
 What’s more, they open from 7am, so you can pop in for your early brekkie fix before going about with your day!

 Address: 727 East Coast Road, 3838 Eating Place, Singapore 459073

 It’s near impossible to find sub-$3 hawker eats these days, but that’s exactly what you’d get at Feng Ji Kway Chap.
 This underrated stall in Jalan Batu has a $2.50 set that includes a generous portion of kway, with all the necessary kway chap fixings: pork belly, intestine, braised egg, and tau pok.
 Should you wish to zhng up your order, you can do so without breaking the bank, as extra toppings are priced from $0.50 each.
 Do visit early as the stall often sells out before noon!